abhinav1612/GoEuroTest/ReadMe.txt

 3. In case no details are found for input city_name, then a CSV file with just header record will be created.
 4. The Output File will follow given naming convention Extract_${cityName}_${timestamp}.csv.
 (Sample FileName:- Extract_berlin_16052015_2040277.csv )
 5. MAX_RETRY_ATTEMPTS parameter represents number of retry attempts that will be made in scenarios when given web service has limited availability.
-   Example : Due to poor Internet connectivity, this feature will make web-service request again for a fixed number of times in a same call.
+   Example : In case of poor Internet connectivity, this feature will enable web-service client to make a given request again for a fixed number of times in a same call.
 6. Set JAVA_HOME to Java 7.
 7. To Execute the jar
 java -jar GoEuroTest.jar CITY_NAME